himanshu-hs3773/Daffodils.ai/Readme.txt

-Second Part of the Project- Text Generator with LSTM Recurrent Neural Network with Keras-
+#### Second Part of the Project- Text Generator with LSTM Recurrent Neural Network with Keras ####

+In this part of our project we will focuss primarily on LSTM recurrent neural network to improve the performance and the quality of the text generation, here we will use another text dataset to perform the text generation operation.

+So firstly Small LSTM Recurrent Neural Network is designed then later a Large LSTM Recurrent Neural Network is designed which will significantly improve the performance of the model

 1) Implementing Smaller Neural Network